 The final GUI matched fairly closely with what we had planned it to be, the main differences are the lack of XP bar and the map position changing.
 We changed the XP bar for two reasons.
 Firstly, we ended up making each stat level up individually so we gave each stat its own mini level up bar.
 Secondly, we needed a bit of room for some extra GUI elements that were not always present, namely item bag inventories and portal entry buttons.

 We also custom built a menu UI system that has a fair bit of functionality (as you can see, the title is currently being workshopped since, let’s face it, Unexpected Orcs sounds like a bunch of 12 year olds came up with it when creating a Lord of the Rings inspired flash game in 2011!)

 While the game has perma-death, you don’t have to play a run all at once, you are able to save the progress of your characters and load them back in at a later time.
 If you want a real challenge, there is the more hard-core “guest mode” where you can’t save.
 And of course there is a settings menu to change all the basic things like controls, sounds, graphics etc.

-As I mentioned before, we needed an upgrade for the "hand-made" dungeons.
-This generator has quite a bit going on under the hood so I won't go into detail here, however these three images show some of the steps taken along the way.
+As I mentioned before, we needed an upgrade for the “hand-made” dungeons.
+This generator has quite a bit going on under the hood so I won’t go into detail here, however these next three images show some of the steps taken during the dungeon generation.